Labor Code Section 3213.2, provides a special presumption for certain law enforcement officers who wear duty belts as a condition of their employment.

 (c) For purposes of this section, “duty belt” means a belt used for the purpose of holding a gun, handcuffs, baton, and other items related to law enforcement.”

-Does it apply to my case?
+Does the presumption apply to my case?

 The important issues for law enforcement personnel to see if the presumption applies is